DataDog/integrations-core/openai/README.md

 ### Installation

-The OpenAI check is included in the [Datadog Agent][2] package.
+The OpenAI check is included in the [Datadog APM Python library][2] package.
-No additional installation is needed on your server.

 ### Configuration